-- Under construction --

 - The Museum of Fine Arts in Boston maintains a huge searchable database with excellent illustrations and scholarly descriptions (in English and Japanese) of over 15,000 Japanese prints.

 - The British Museum in London has a large searchable database with excellent illustrations and basic information (in English and Japanese) of over 1,300 ukiyo-e.

 - The Victoria & Albert Museum in London houses a great many Japanese woodblock prints.

 - The Metropolitan Museum in New York has a database with over 4,300 Japanese prints provided with basic information.
 Many are in the public domain, so you can download and use the prints without asking permission.

-- Fine Arts Museums of San Francisco, houses a large collection of Japanese prints, numbering over 3,000 works.
+- The Fine Arts Museums of San Francisco, house a large collection of Japanese prints, numbering over 3,000 works.

-- National Museum of Ethnology, Leiden, Netherlands.
-Database with short descriptions in Dutch of more than 10,000 Japanese paintings, prints and drawings.
+- The National Museum of Ethnology in Leiden, the Netherlands, maintains a database with short descriptions in Dutch of more than 10,000 Japanese paintings, prints and drawings.

 To handle these databases you need some basic understanding of Japanese characters to insert search terms.